Torkel-Aannestad/OMDB-api/README.md

 404 Not Found: If a movie with the specified ID does not exist.
 409 Conflict: If there's a concurrency edit conflict (version mismatch).
 405 Method Not Allowed: If the method is not allowed on the specified route.

+## Roadmap

+- Improved testing
+- More advance auth features like MFA and additional rate limiting on auth endpoints.